Smallstep SSH How It Works

 step ssh config --team [team-name]

-- Configure the smallstep application in your Okta, Azure AD, or G Suite identity provider interface.
+- Configure the smallstep application in your Okta, Microsoft Entra ID, or Google Workspace identity provider interface.

 - Activate OIDC flow for single sign-on workflows